nmenant/iControl_LX_Lab/docs/class1/module5/lab2.rst

       :scale: 50%

 #.
-Here is the response from the service creation:
+Here is the response from the POST Request:

    .. image:: ../../_static/class1/module5/lab2-image005.png
       :align: center